 • Derek Wolfgram has been a librarian since 1996, and a homebrewer since 2001.
-This program is the first time he has brought those two passions together.
+This program is his opportunity to bring those two passions together.
 Library-wise, Derek is Deputy County Librarian of the Santa Clara County Library District.
-Homebrew-wise, he is President of the Silicon Valley Sudzers homebrew club and was the 2010 club Brewer of the Year, primarily for making plenty of coconut porter.
+Homebrewwise, he is Past President and Secretary of the Silicon Valley Sudzers homebrew club and was the 2010 club Brewer of the Year, primarily for making plenty of coconut porter.

-HOMEBREW ROUNDS

-Round 1 - Where Beer Comes From
+HOMEBREW ROUNDS Round 1 - Where Beer Comes From